 Instructions

-- Cube all three breads and let sit in single layer on cookie sheets several hours or overnight.
-Baking in a 250 degree oven for 1 hour works well.
+- Cube all three breads and let sit in a single layer on baking sheets for several hours or overnight.
+Baking in a 250-degree oven for 1 hour works well.
 Let sit on counter overnight.

-- Preheat oven to 500 degrees and place rack on top third of oven.
+- Preheat oven to 400 degrees.
+Place rack in the top third of the oven.

-- Place mushrooms on a lined or lightly greased cookie sheet and drizzle with oil and salt.
+- Place mushrooms on a lightly greased or parchment-lined baking sheet and drizzle with oil, then sprinkle with salt.
 Bake for 15-20 minutes or until deep golden brown.
 Set aside.

-- In a large fry pan over medium high heat, cook sausage, then remove from pan and set aside.
-Cook onions and apples in the same pan without wiping out grease.
+- In a large skillet over medium-high heat, cook sausage, then remove from pan and set aside.
+Cook onions and apples in the same pan without wiping out the grease.
 Apples and onions should cook for 5 minutes or until slightly softened.
-Add brown sugar and let cook for an additional 3-5 minutes on medium high until they reach a deep golden color.
+Add brown sugar and let cook for an additional 3-5 minutes on medium-high heat until they reach a deep golden color.

 - Decrease heat to medium and add cider vinegar or wine vinegar.
 Add remaining herbs and cook for 2-3 minutes.

-- In a large bowl, lightly toss together mushrooms, bread cubes, sausage and the cooked onions and apples.
+- In a large bowl, lightly toss together mushrooms, bread cubes, sausage, and the cooked onions and apples.
 Toss in golden raisins.
 Add chicken broth until liquid is absorbed.
-You may not use all of the broth.
-Just toss until the dressing has absorbed enough of the liquid to make a moist, but not sticky, wet stuffing.
+You may not need to use all of the broth – just toss until the stuffing has absorbed enough of the liquid to make a moist, but not sticky, stuffing.
 Some of the liquid will cook out during baking.

-- Place ingredients in lightly greased casserole or 9×13 pan.
+- Place ingredients in a lightly greased casserole dish or 9×13-inch pan.
 Cover with foil.

-- Bake covered at 375 for 15 minutes, then remove foil and bake an additional 15 minutes or until golden brown on top.
+- Bake, covered, for 15 minutes, then remove foil and bake an additional 15 minutes or until golden brown on top.
 Garnish with fresh herb sprigs.

 Notes